 - After 3 weeks I got a nasty cold/virus and needed to go back to a 30% increase in temp basal for a few days.
 Once my cold was over I removed the temp basal and even noticed a couple lows after meals.

-- After 4 weeks I have adjusted some of my ratios and am almost back to where I was pre carb sensitivity.
+- After 4 weeks I adjusted some of my ratios and was almost back to where I was pre carb sensitivity.

 Have you Experienced Carb Sensitivity on Keto?

 I would love to know!
 Let me know in the comments below.
 And remember friends, be friendly 🙂 I know this can be a charged topic.

 Earn good karma points.
 Share this with a T1D